Kabul, Between Prayers l'emporte au 32e Astra Film Festival

 critique

-fiche film] won the only award of the Eastern European Competition.
-The jurors welcomed Kovalenko’s work as "a documentary about courage and personal sacrifice.
+fiche film] won the only award handed out in the Eastern European Competition.
+The jurors hailed Kovalenko’s work as "a documentary about courage and personal sacrifice.
 The love for family and country drives the director to risk her life on the front line.
-The film is a diary, a testimony, and a love letter from a mother to her son, who longs to live in a free and peaceful country.”
+The film is a diary, a testimony and a love letter from a mother to her son, who longs to live in a free and peaceful country.”

 critique